 - A medium comb for thinner smaller facial hair.

-- A mustache comb, perfect match to any mustache scissors.
+- A mustache comb, a perfect match for any beard & mustache scissors.

 As a brand, they are old and respected.
 In fact, they made their first products as early as 1777.